 Even in the event of an attack, having security solutions in place showcases your proactive approach to threats.
 Being able to quickly detect, respond to, and mitigate an attack can transform a potential crisis into a demonstration of your company's resilience and preparedness, potentially setting you apart in competitive markets.

-The global average cost of a data breach in 2024 is $4.88 million the highest total to date.3 Cyber attacks inflict financial damage through direct costs like incident response and system recovery, as well as indirect costs such as lost business and reputational damage.
+The global average cost of a data breach in 2025 is $4.44 million.3 Cyber attacks inflict financial damage through direct costs like incident response and system recovery, as well as indirect costs such as lost business and reputational damage.
 Investing in network security can help you mitigate the risk of these potentially devastating losses, making it a smart financial decision.

 Consider the potential savings: reduced risk of data breach costs, lower likelihood of regulatory fines, minimized downtime, and avoided customer churn due to security incidents.
 The investment in prevention typically proves far more cost-effective than dealing with the fallout of a breach.